Weakly Asymmetric Non-Simple Exclusion Process and the Kardar-Parisi-Zhang Equation: Introduction

-Proposition \ref{prop:main:tight} is proven by applying the H\"older continuity of the microscopic heat kernel to the \ac{dSHE}, and Proposition \ref{prop:main:SHE} is proven by applying the martingale problem method.
-The key to the proof of Proposition \ref{prop:main:SHE} is Lemma \ref{lem:pre:replace}, which assures certain fluctuation fields weakly converge to zero at the hydrodynamical scale.
-Lemma \ref{lem:pre:replace} is proven by standard hydrodynamic-limit type analysis using the one-block and two-blocks estimates, which we do in Section \ref{sec:replace:lem}.
-In section \ref{sec:exact:stats}, we establish the small-time estimates Lemma \ref{lem:exact:stats:ic} for the step initial condition \eqref{eq:step:ic}, which allows us to apply Theorem \ref{thm:main} to conclude Theorem \ref{thm:step:stats} for the step initial condition.
+Proposition \ref{prop:main:tight} is proven by applying the H\"older continuities of the microscopic heat kernel to the \ac{dSHE}.
+Proposition \ref{prop:main:SHE} is established by converting the \ac{SHE} \eqref{eq:SHE:mild} to a martingale problem, and proving that any limit point $\calZ$ of $\curBK{\calZE}$ satisfies the martingale problem.
+The key to the proof is Lemma \ref{lem:pre:replace}, which assures certain fluctuation fields weakly converge to zero at the hydrodynamical scale.
+Lemma \ref{lem:pre:replace} is proven by standard hydrodynamic-limit type analysis using the relevant one-block and two-blocks estimates, which we do in Section \ref{sec:replace:lem}.
+Finally, in order to apply Theorem \ref{thm:main} to prove Theorem \ref{thm:step:stats}, we need to establish Lemma \ref{lem:exact:stats:ic}, which ensures the H\"older continuity of $\calZE_\cdot\dotBK$ after a short time starting from the step initial condition \eqref{eq:step:ic}.
+This is done in Section \ref{sec:exact:stats}.